 Using foresight in 2025

-Wendy is honoured to work with this esteemed group of experts.
+Wendy is honoured to work with this highly skilled and diverse group of experts.
 She says, The group is an exciting opportunity to collaborate internationally on foresight.
 This is always important, especially now when the world is at a critical turning point in fighting the war for climate.
-I am looking forward to working with the OECD to explore strategic foresight.
+I am looking forward to working with the OECD to explore strategic foresight and to bring back to New Zealand emerging and best practice.

 During 2025, the Group will work to further embed strategic foresight in policymaking and enhance the OECD’s efforts to support resilient and future-ready policies.
 We are looking forward to seeing the outputs and will keep you updated.